 I’m going to arm you with the tools and information you need to kick your projects off in the right way so that your project starts off right and hopefully eases the future path (NB I cannot guarantee what factors happen after!)

 I’m going to walk you through the core aspects of the project initiation phase, how to protect against future challenges, set the right expectations and also look at some areas to focus on that can really help you to succeed later.
 I’ve added lots of links to further reading if you want to delve deeper into topics.
 Also, you can then get a handy project initiation checklist to refer to at the start of any project.

 What Is The Project Initiation Phase?

 Firstly, what is Project Initiation?
 Let’s talk about the life cycle of a project.
 Whatever your chosen methodology or process, every project has to start somewhere.
 Any project generally has five steps to it: Initiating, Planning, Executing, Monitoring & Controlling and Closing.
 The initiating phase is the first phase, where the project is kicked off, both with your team and with any clients and stakeholders.
-Any information you have (e.g. from pitch stage, from the client, from any background research) is gathered together in order to set and define the project’s scope, timings and cost.
+Any information you have (e.g. from the pitch or RFP (request for proposal) stage, from the client, from any background research) is gathered together in order to set and define the project’s scope, timings and cost.
 This is the core set up for your project where you identify the stakeholders, the team, goals and objectives and deliverables.

 How To Start A Project And What Do I Need To Do In The Project Initiation Phase?

 The outcome of the Project Initiation phase is generally one of two documents (or sometimes both!): the Project Initiation Document (PID) and the Statement of Work (SoW).
-A good way to focus on your Project Initiation and to really drill-down on what you need to outline for your project and for one of these two documents, is to work through it in terms of three areas: People, Processes and Product.
+A good way to focus on your Project Initiation and to really drill down on what you need to outline for your project and for one of these two documents is to work through it in terms of three areas: People, Processes and Product.
 These are central to any project.